Cozumel Dive Operators

 There are hundreds of dive operations in Cozumel.
 There is no attempt to make the following list complete but it does offer some information including web site links where available on a few.
 You’ll probably be able to guess which ones this writer ends up going out with when he dives in Cozumel.

 Along with Dive Paradise Aqua Safari is one of the larger operations in Cozumel.
-It’s primary location and main pier are at the Plaza Las Glorias hotel.
-Aqua Safari runs two very nice boats with group sizes of 10 or more and recently has added some smaller fast boats.
-This operator is very safety conscious to the point that some more advanced divers may feel restricted.
+After years of being located at the Cozumel Palace (formally known as the Plaza Las Glorias hotel) the main office of Aqua Safari is now on Ave.
+Melgar between Calle 5 & 7.
+They run 4 very nice boats with group sizes of 10 or more and recently has added a smaller fast boat.
+This operator is very safety conscious to the point that some more advanced divers may feel slightly restricted.
 Telephone 87 23362 or 87 20101.

 We used to enjoy going out with Cinpatica Charters.
 Owner/dive master Felipe Quinones was the first person to take us over to the "other side" for diving.
 However, we have heard rumors that Cinpatica may not be offering dives at this time.
 If you want to try though, the telephone number used to be: 87 21817.

-One of the legendary dive masters on the island is Ricardo Madrigal of Careyitos Advanced Divers.
+Ricardo Madrigal of Careyitos Advanced Divers is one of the legendary dive masters on the island.
 Los Careyitos specializes in advanced, multi-level computer diving and is a good choice for divers wanting to go to the deeper and more challenging dive sites.
-When you dive with Los Careyitos, it is assumed that you are an experienced, self-sufficient diver.
-Los Careyitos has a nice boat that is suitable for reaching any dive site.
+When you dive with Careyitos, it is assumed that you are an experienced, self-sufficient diver.
+Careyitos has a nice boat that is suitable for reaching any dive site.
 Telephone 87 21578.

 One of the smaller dive shops is Black Shark Dive Shop.
 Prices will tend to be a little cheaper than at some of the larger operators.
 Black Shark is on Ave 5 between A.R.
 Salas and Calle 3.
 Telephone 87 20396.

-Chellie Castellanos of Eagle Ray Divers offer a wide range of options on dive and snorkel trips.
-We’ve been out with them on occasion and find Eagle Ray to be a very reliable dive operator.
+Antoinio and Chellie Castellanos of Eagle Ray Divers offer a wide range of options on dive and snorkel trips.
+We’ve been out with them on occasion and find Eagle Ray to be a very reliable dive operator and very willing to accommodate any reasonable request.
 Telephone: 87 25735.

 Juan Leca of Dive House has a reputation of being one of the most ecologically sensitive operators on the island with a keen knowledge of the reefs.
 However, we have noticed that when the Dive House boats pass by, they seem to carry lots of tanks (and people to use them).
+Dive House has two locations on the island, one in the main plaza of town and the other at the Fiesta Americana Cozumel Reef Hotel.
 Phone 87 21953, Fax 87 23068.

 Aldora Divers has a very good reputation based on good service, nice boats and being one of the few dive shops in town that uses 120cf high capacity steel tanks.
 Prices here are among the highest in Cozumel but many of Aldora’s clients will tell you the extra service is worth it.
+Aldora is also another option for those wanting to try diving on the ocean side of the island.
 Telephone 87 23397.